chuangxinyuan/templates/README.md

 - [Ubuntu VNC](https://github.com/onepanelio/templates/blob/master/workspaces/vnc) (alpha) - A full Ubuntu instance accessible in your web browser.
 - [Visual Studio Code](https://github.com/onepanelio/templates/blob/master/workspaces/vscode) - A lightweight but powerful source code editor which has support for just about everything.

+📍The following worksapce templates have been tested and are ready for deployment in AIMP.
+- ✔[CVAT](https://github.com/onepanelio/templates/blob/master/workspaces/cvat) - An interactive video and image annotation tool for computer vision.
+- ✔[JupyterLab](https://github.com/onepanelio/templates/blob/master/workspaces/jupyterlab) - An extensible environment for interactive and reproducible computing, based on Jupyter Notebook.

 ### Sidecars
 Sidecars are components that extend your Workspace or Workflow Tasks.